ono7/dotfiles2/.info/kubernetes.md

 cloud providers typically manage this for us

+### exposing services

+`NodePort` - maps a port in a high range `LoadBalancer` external loadbalancer
+`ExternalIP` maps a node's IP
+`ingress` a special mechanism for handling http services

+### CNI - container network interface

+- can use plugins to interact withthe k8s network stack

+### CNI - container network interface

+- can use plugins to interact with the k8s network stack
+- CNI can call IPAM plugin for address allocation
+- add network interface to the pod's namespace
+- configure the interface and required routes/network settings

 ## intalling on servers

 Do `*not*` use your built-in default packages apt/yum install docker.io because